Protecting Your Trees from Heat Stress in Summer

 What are the signs of heat stress in trees?

 The most obvious sign of heat stress in trees is wilting.
-This is because the tree is not able to take up enough water from the soil to meet its needs.
-The leaves will droop and the tree may lose its leaves entirely.
+This happens because the tree is unable to take up enough water from the soil to meet its needs.
+The leaves will droop, and the tree may lose its leaves entirely.
 Other signs of heat stress include yellowing or browning leaves, bark splitting, and premature fruit drop.

 What are the consequences of heat stress for trees?